-If it can be proven that your surrogate is single, the biological father may also be the legal father and therefore pass British citizenship automatically to the child.
-In those cases you don’t need to make a separate application for British citizenship for the child.
-You may instead proceed with your application for the child’s first passport.
+If it can be proven that your surrogate is single and the biological father is British (the legal father) then he passes British citizenship automatically to the child.
+In those cases, you do not need to make a separate application for British citizenship for the child.
+You may instead proceed with your application for the child’s first British passport.

-In some countries you are advised to get evidence that the surrogate is single.
-Ideally, this will be an official certificate.
+You are advised to get evidence that your surrogate is single.
+Ideally, this will be an official certificate of no impediment dated before an embryo transfer.
 If she is divorced or a widow, get copies of the divorce decree, marriage certificate and / or the death certificate for her husband.
-We have acted in cases where the passport office has not accepted the single status of the surrogate and therefore citizenship had to be applied for at a later stage.
-This was granted in less than 14days with our help but this process could have been avoided by taking legal advice at the outset.
-Citizenship is applied for on an MN1 form and we can help you with that if required.
+I have acted in cases where the passport office has not accepted the single status of the surrogate and therefore citizenship had to be applied for at a later stage.

-Please call our surrogacy lawyers for advice on citizenship after surrogacy on 01727 884 688 or e-mail Harjit directly on firstname.lastname@example.org
+Please call surrogacy lawyers for advice on 01727 884 688 or e-mail Harjit directly on firstname.lastname@example.org